 The Literary Arts Fund was established in 2025 to dramatically increase funding for and the visibility of the nonprofit literary arts field toward ensuring a healthy and more robust U.S. literary culture in support of creative writers.

 The Literary Arts Fund will award at least $50 million in grants to the nonprofit literary arts field over the next five years, concluding in 2031.
-Literary arts nonprofits based in the U.S. whose primary mission is presenting, publishing, and/or otherwise supporting contemporary creative writers of poetry, fiction, creative nonfiction, or hybrid literary forms are invited to apply.
+Literary arts nonprofits based in the U.S. whose primary mission is presenting, publishing, and/or otherwise supporting contemporary writers of creative nonfiction, fiction, hybrid literary forms, or poetry are invited to apply.

 The Literary Arts Fund will hold open calls for two opportunities: general operating grants and innovation project grants.

-Join the Literary Arts Fund for an information session about its 2026 general operating and innovation project grants, taking place on Thursday, November 13, 2025, at 11 a.m.
-PST / 1 p.m.
-CST / 2 p.m.
+The Literary Arts Fund hosted an information session about its 2026 general operating and innovation project grants on Thursday, November 13, 2025, at 2 p.m.
 EST.

-Literary arts nonprofits (including fiscally sponsored literary arts organizations and publishers) based in the U.S. and whose primary mission directly supports creative writers and their artistic work in any one of the following ways are eligible to apply for the Literary Arts Fund’s general operating and innovation project grants:
+Literary arts nonprofits (including fiscally sponsored literary arts organizations, presses, and publications) based in the U.S. and whose primary mission directly supports creative writers and their artistic work in any one of the following ways are eligible to apply for the Literary Arts Fund’s 2026 general operating and innovation project grants:

-- Provide them with writing residencies, retreats, mentorship, or workshops;
+- Provide them with writing residencies, retreats, mentorships, or workshops;

-- Build their readership and following through digital or print feature articles, interviews, reviews, online archives and podcasts; and,
+- Build their readership and following through digital or print feature articles, interviews, reviews, online archives, or podcasts; and,

-- Recognize their artistic achievement through grants, fellowships, or prizes.
+- Recognize their artistic achievement through awards, fellowships, or prizes.

 Furthermore, to be eligible to apply, literary arts nonprofits must:

-- Have been established for over three years, based on the Year of Incorporation or contracted partnership with a fiscal sponsor;
+- Have been established for three years or more, based on the year of incorporation or contracted partnership with a fiscal sponsor (as of December 19, 2025, for 2026 general operating grant applications);

-- Have an executive director who has served in their role for at least twelve consecutive months; and
+- Have a current executive director who has served in their role for at least twelve consecutive months (as of December 19, 2025, for 2026 general operating grant applications); and

-The Literary Arts Fund’s grantmaking strategy does not currently prioritize applications from the following:
+The Literary Arts Fund’s grantmaking strategy does not include the following:

 - Nonprofit organizations and publishers whose primary mission is not focused on the literary arts and creative writers of poetry, fiction, creative nonfiction (distinguished from journalism or scholarship), or hybrid works.